ms-iot/iot-core-azure-dm-client/docs/wifi-management.md

 ```

 Possible `"response"` values are:
 - `"accepted"` - The reboot request was accepted.
-The device will retrieve the certificate details and upload it to the Azure Storage specified in the input parameters.
+The device will retrieve the profile details and upload it to the Azure Storage specified in the input parameters.
 - `"rejected"` - The device rejected the request.

 `"reason"` is used to communicate why an App Install request was rejected if possible.